Harsha081459/repo2/README.md

 Slack variables added for soft feasibility

-Modeling Framework:
+Modeling Framework
-Implemented in CVXPY
+Implementation in CVXPY

-Solvers Used:
+Solvers Used
 OSQP (primary QP solver due to speed & robustness)

 SCS (for benchmarking performance)